Problem Package Format

 Maximum Score Inference

-unbounded any unbounded
+unbounded sum or min unbounded

-bounded value M sum or pass-fail (M - S)/(A + T)
+bounded value M sum (M - S)/(A + T)

-bounded value M min M - S
+bounded value M min M

 Scoring Test Cases